|Popular in||May||High demand for flights, 5% potential price rise|

-Train service is not only efficient, but long range, so you can go from the Sweden border to the Russian border to the southern coast as you please.
+Train service is not only efficient, but long range, so you can go from the Swedish border to the Russian border to the southern coast as you please.
 Buses take you more shallow distances, but make is possible to get out of the bustling cities and experience the smaller, more remote towns.
 Buses are typically a comfortable means of getting around, and are usually affordable.

 If you’re more of an independent sightseer, then renting a car is the perfect way to accomplish your own version of Finland travel.
 If you’re staying in Helsinki, there are a few short road trips you can take.
 By road, Tampere takes 3 hours, Turku takes 2 hours and 45 minutes, and Rovaniemi takes about 13 hours.
 Buckle up!

 Lemmenjoki National Park: If outdoor expeditions beckon your travel desires, then book flights to Finland to experience the best trekking in a variety of weather conditions and terrain.
 In the heart of the Lapland province, Lemmenjoki National Park offers a huge span of wilderness just waiting to be explored.
-Cover the arctic land step by step and discover a few of nature’s small wonders, like the Ravadaskongas waterfall along your way.
-For an absolute in-depth experience, stay in one of the free wilderness huts found on the outskirts of the park.
+Cover the arctic land step-by-step and discover a few of nature’s small wonders, like the Ravadaskongas waterfall along your way.
+For an absolute in-depth experience, stay in one of the free wilderness huts on the outskirts of the park.

 Moomin World: When the kids are in tow, it can be a struggle to please everybody.
 If your children seem restless on the flight to Finland, ease their boredom with thoughts of a theme park.
 Moomin World, a theme park based on the children’s books of Tove Jansson, is a surefire way to entertain.
 Packing your carry-on with Jansson’s books will prepare them for a visit to Moomin World, where costumes, characters, Pirate Forts, Pancake Factories, and Whispering Woods will set their imaginations ablaze and promise enjoyment for all ages.